JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="1919" height="1040" alt="agent panel" src="https://github.com/user-attachments/assets/2869bfc9-dba4-4620-b25c-c86fc385857f" />
 </p>
 <p>
-The Agent panel is for agents to work on the actual tickets, like a sysadmin wokring on a ticket for the network being down.
+The Agent Panel is where agents (IT professionals) log in to and work on the actual tickets.
+For example, a sysadmin would log in to the Agent Panel to wokr on a ticket for the network being down.
 </p>
 <br />